COSC3020/fibonacci-invariants-ziyuWang6666/README.md

 ## Answer
 Invariant: Begin with 0 and 1 as the initial values in the Fibonacci number sequence.
 Then, repeatedly sum the two most recent counts and append the result to an array to generate the Fibonacci number series.
-In the end, the returned array always comprises 's' Fibonacci numbers.
+In the end, the returned array always contains Fibonacci numbers up to index s.

+Base case:
+1. s==0, return [0], index = 0
+2. s<2, return [0,1], index = 1
+3. s<3, return [0,1,1], index = 2

+Permutation case:
+1. When s>= 3, the function calls itself with fib(s-1).
+By the invariant, this returns an array containing Fibonacci numbers up to index s-1.

+2. Next, the function adds the sum of the last two items (resultArr[s-2]+resultArr[s-1]) to the array.
+This extends the array to include the Fibonacci number at index s.
+The array now contains Fibonacci numbers up to index s, so the invariant still holds.

 #### explain
 The original Fibonacci function always takes two functions recursively executed: fib(n-1)+fib(n-2).
 So, asymptotically it is T(n) = T(n-1)+T(n-2)+C